Hanners, Merriman Double Up In Ohio Gray Finals

 “This horse he has a huge motor,” said Hanners.
 “When I asked him, he gave me everything he had.
 He’s been awesome.
 This means everything to us.
 We finished out the way we wanted to.”

-Merriman’s first title was the Two-Year-Old Filly Trot Championship which featured a calvary charge down the stretch with Mega Money and Merriman holding on to win a tight photo and inquiry over stablemate Triumph Over You.
+Merriman’s first title was the Two-Year-Old Filly Trot Championship, which featured a calvary charge down the stretch with Mega Money and Merriman holding on to win a tight photo and inquiry over stablemate Triumph Over You.

 Merriman took the daughter of Triumphant Caviar to the lead off the gate, covering the first quarter in :28.1.
 After a :30.1 second panel, Mega Money, the 7-5 favourite was pressured by Mia Sangria and Dublins Dragonfly as they hit three-quarters in 1:28.4.
 Around the final turn, Up went four-wide to join Mega Money and the challengers while Triumph Over You sat in the pocket.
 Mid-stretch, Triumph Over You fired down the passing lane entering the fray.
-At the wire, the field was six wide within a length of the winner, but it was Mega Money stopping the clock in 1:59.2.
+At the wire, the field was six wide within a length of the winner, but it was Mega Money stopping the clock in 1:59.2 by a nose.
 Dublins Dragonfly was third.

-Gorgeous Package cut fractions of :28, :58.3, 1:27, on the way to winning in 1:54.4.
+Gorgeous Package cut fractions of :28, :58.3 and 1:27 on the way to winning in 1:54.4.
 Odds On Collateral was second with Goodnight Dance third.

 “She is a very likable filly,” said MacDonald.
 “We bought her for next to nothing and she has been a treat.”

+The final Gray Championship for two-year-olds was the colt trot.
 What A Buckeye with Dan Noble took the early lead with a :28.3 opening quarter.
-Following a 30.2 second panel, Rose Run Ari with Austin Hanners grabbed the lead heading to three-quarters grabbing the lead at the pole in 1:28.2.
-Around the final turn, Ronnie Wrenn Jr. took Rose Run Arch three-wide and grabbed the lead with a late stretch run to win by a length in 1:59.2.
+Following a :30.2 second panel, Rose Run Ari and Austin Hanners grabbed the lead heading to three-quarters in 1:28.2.
+Around the final turn, Ronnie Wrenn Jr. took Rose Run Arch three-wide and took the lead with a late stretch run to win by a length in 1:59.2.
 Rose Run Ari held on for second with What A Buckeye finishing third.

 “He was really good tonight after some trouble with breaking leaving the gate early in the year,” said Wrenn.
-“I had a lot of trot and when I tipped him, he responded.”
+“He had a lot of trot and when I tipped him, he responded.”

 The daughter of Lionhunter was third off the gate but grabbed the lead following a :28.2 opening quarter.
-Following a :30.1 second quarter, Hot Tea with Tyler Smith challenged the leader up the backstretch.
+After a :30.1 second quarter, Hot Tea with Tyler Smith challenged the leader up the backstretch.
 Around the final turn, Justasiam AS held the lead by a head.
-The two battled down the stretch but it was Justasiam AS holding off Hot Tea to win by a nose in 1:58.3 Uma Lady rallied to finish third.
+The two battled down the stretch but it was Justasiam AS holding off Hot Tea to win by a nose in 1:58.3.
+Uma Lady rallied to finish third.

 “She won last week and was impressive.
 She is extremely talented and showed it tonight,” said Hanners.